 When Should Excluded Families Attempt to Re-Engage With the Treatment Process?

-You should attempt re-engagement when the treatment team identifies readiness indicators, typically after initial barriers have been addressed and the individual in treatment shows stabilization.
-Research demonstrates successful re-involvement occurs when you’ve participated in your own therapeutic work, resolved enabling patterns, and can demonstrate changed behaviors.
+Re-engagement is most appropriate when the treatment team identifies readiness indicators, typically after initial barriers have been addressed and the individual in treatment shows stabilization.
+Research suggests successful re-involvement is more likely when family members have participated in their own therapeutic work, resolved enabling patterns, and can demonstrate changed behaviors.
 Brief motivational interviews and family support sessions show 67% completion rates when timed appropriately.
-Your treatment provider will guide ideal timing based on clinical progress markers.
+Treatment providers typically guide timing based on clinical progress markers.